phobyjun/phobyjun.github.io/_posts/2019-07-05-Silk-A-Link-Discovery-Framework-For-the-Web-of-Data.md

 <!--more-->

-# Silk - A Link Discovery Framework For the Web of Data

 ## ABSTRACT

 This paper presents the Silk - Link Discovery Framework, a tool for finding relationships between entities within different data sources.
 Data publishers can use Silk to  set RDF **links from their data sources to other data sources on the Web.** Link conditions may be based on various similarity metrics and can take the graph around entities into account, which is addressed using a **path-based selector language**.